ShawxingKwok/ITWorks/content/docs/android/util-core/_index.md

 {{< codeImg trick_call.png >}}

 # KLog
+## Advantages
 - Tag is global and has a link.
 - Logs on level `V`, `D` and `I` are cancelled after the current module releases.
 - Light-weight.
 (2kb in jar)

 ## Modify logcat view
-Extend tag first.
+Extend the displayed tag length first.
 As for others, it's my personal preferences.
 {{< video src=logcat >}}

 ## Direct